leomccormack/Spatial_Audio_Framework/README.md

 * if you are researcher who has developed a new spatial-audio related method and want to integrate it into the framework... or
 * if you notice that an existing piece of code can be rewritten to make it clearer/faster, or to fix a bug...

-then please feel free to do so.
+then please feel free to do so and submit a pull request.
+However, if the changes/additions are major, then consider first discussing it via a github "issue" or by contacting the developers directly via email.
+We may also be able to help in the implementation.

 ## Developers